dstockhouse/pci-express-report/report_draft.md

    data being transmitted directly from PCIe communications, they would need direct access to the PCIe slots that facilitate communication between two devices.

+c.
+How does the protocol recover after a failure, i.e. after a power outage or some other breakdown?

+5. Is efficiency a concern?
+Does the protocol have features to optimize data transmission rates?
+What does it do to control or adjust speeds?
+What if different devices have different speed capabilities?

    Efficiency is a large concern for the PCIe protocol.
 One of the main reasons why you would want to use the PCIe protocol is for fast communication rates.